-[Exclusive] EU lags behind on military ambition
+[Exclusive] EU lags behind on 'military ambition'

 "The potential for jeopardising the achievement of the EU ...
 Mil LoA remains high," it added.

-Covid had slowed down progress, the report, drafted by military attachés in the EU foreign service, and dated 14 October, said.
+Covid had slowed progress, the report, drafted by military attachés in the EU foreign service and dated 14 October, said.

-But lack of clarity on fundamental issues was also holding things back, the report noted.
+But lack of clarity on fundamental issues was also holding things back, the report indicated.

 These included what kind of assets member states might use to create an EU "full spectrum force package".

-The military attachés suggested "those MS [member states] which are also Nato members, consider declaring the same pool of capabilities potentially available in both frameworks".
+The military attachés suggested "those MS [member states] which are also Nato members consider declaring the same pool of capabilities potentially available in both frameworks".

-Commitment to real "operations" was "the centrepiece" of a joint EU capability, and sates who wanted to take part should be "making their strategically deployable formations available in the same way they are doing for Nato", the report said.
+Commitment to real "operations" was "the centrepiece" of a joint EU capability, and states who wanted to take part should be "making their strategically deployable formations available in the same way they are doing for Nato", the report said.

 Another question was what a joint EU force would do.